Filler

 CD Title: I Remember Egypt

 This translation was done by Dr. George Sawa for Yasmina Ramzy of Arabesque Academy of Toronto, Canada.
-I'd like to thank Yasmina for permission to share these song lyrics with you via my web site.
+I'd like to thank Yasmina for making this translation available to you via my web site.

 Yasmina Ramzy has been performing, teaching, and choreographing Middle Eastern dance since 1981.
 She has toured extensively throughout Egypt, Jordan, Syria, Lebanon, Greece, England, Mexico, the United States, and Canada as a soloist and with her company, sometimes performing for royalty and heads of state in many of these countries.
 She is the Artistic Director of Arabesque Academy, School of Culture-Specific Dance and the Arabesque Dance Company.
 Although Yasmina has dedicated her life to Middle Eastern dance, she also produces Gypsy and Dancenet which are culture-specific dance and music events with an educational slant.
 She is also a member of Canadian Alliance of Dance Artists and serves of the board of directors for Dance Ontario.